vederko-p/nlp_practice/README.md

 # nlp_practice

-This repository is dedicated to NLP tasks research.
+This repository is dedicated to NLP tasks research and practice.

 # 1. Used Datasets